 When you explore a metric, you are not altering the underlying metric data - you are selecting different options for viewing and processing the underlying data in an experimental, investigative way.

 Changes made to a metric while in its Explore View are remembered and will display the next time you log in.

 You can enter a metric's Explore View from the Metrics List page (where all of your metrics are displayed).
 You can also enter a metric's Explore View from within a Metric Board.

 To enter the Explore View for a metric from the Metrics List page:

 - In the left navigation sidebar, click Metrics to display the Metrics List page.

 - Select the metric you want to explore.

-- Select from the available options on the configuration panel to modify the display of the metric.
+- Select from the available options in the configuration panel to modify the default display for the metric.

 Choosing metric configuration options

-The configuration options available for a metric depend on the data in the metric and on the type of visualization you choose.
-When you select options in either the configuration panel or in the Explore View window, the results are instantly displayed.
+When you select options in either the configuration panel or in the Explore View window, the results are instantly reflected in your metric.